Celeb-Inspired Holiday Outfits, Under $100

 Since you're going to see people you rarely encounter and meet new friends and family, looking good is a must.
 But, we've got good news: You don't need to break the bank to look like a million bucks.

 E!
-Style Correspondent and Marie Claire Fashion Editor, Zanna Roberts Rassi broke down three looks for the holidays, all under $100, so can channel your inner celebrity no matter your budget.
+Style Correspondent and Marie Claire Fashion Editor, Zanna Roberts Rassi broke down three on-trend looks for the holidays at the 1 Hotel Brooklyn Bridge.
+And, they're all under $100, so can channel your inner celebrity no matter your budget.

 Check out her top picks below!